jake-44/Research/README.md

 ## 2023-08-19 - CVE-2023-36895 Microsoft ActiveX <a name="activex"></a>
-the Outlook vulnerability noted in this month’s patch Tuesday.
+The Outlook vulnerability noted in this month’s patch Tuesday.
 CVE-2023-36895 identifies a critical Microsoft Outlook RCE vulnerability which originates from a flaw in the way that Outlook parses certain types of “ActiveX” controls.
 ActiveX is an embedded software framework created by Microsoft that other applications can reuse to enable the same functionality.
 A specially crafted phishing file containing one of these ActiveX controls containing malicious code are used for exploitation.

 Resources:
 https://www.rapid7.com/blog/post/2023/08/08/patch-tuesday-august-2023/